-Make sure the bar will not 1 jam in the cut.
+- Make sure the bar will not 1 jam in the cut. - Make sure the log will not Make sure the chain will any other object during or

 Two factors decide whether the chain will jam or the log will split.
 The first is how the log is supported and the second is whether it is in tension.